mfms-ncsu/galant-js/system-test-plan.md

 ### Layered graphs

 1. Run barycenter on ex_20
-2. Run layered-graph-stats on two_unequal_layers: crossings = 0, nonverticality and bottleneck verticality = 1
+2. (!)
+Run layered-graph-stats on two_unequal_layers+: crossings = 0, nonverticality and bottleneck verticality = 1
 3. Run layered-graph-stats on n42-t48v150: total crossings = 48, bottleneck crossings = 7, nonverticality = 150, and bottleneck verticality = 16
 4. Move some nodes of n42-t48v150 to see if they shift correctly; do this both in edit mode and during algorithm execution

+## Error handling

+### Graph input

+1. Load all of of the graphs in the `src/testing` directory except for opposite-edge, same-coordinates, same-position, shift-test and two-unequal layers.
+There should be error messages reflecting what's wrong with these graphs.
+2. Load opposite-edge.
+The should be parallel edges 1,2 and 2,1.
+3. (!)
+Load same-coordinates.
+Instead of an error, the nodes should land on top of each other and allow user to fix this by editing.
+4. (!)
+Load same-position.
+In this case nodes should shift appropriately: node 3 should end up in position 1 of layer 0.
+5. (!)
+Load shift-test.
+Move node B into position 4, occupied by E. Then move node J into position 1, occupied by G.

+### Algorithm execution